learn-co-curriculum/cssi-prework-intro-python/README.md

 ## Python - Our Backend Language
 All web-applications need to have a front-end.
-By definition they need to get information from a user.
-Generally (but not always) web-applications need to have a back-end to store that data, access  other data and route everything appropriately.
+By definition, they need to get information from a user or other data source.
+Generally, (but not always) web-applications need to have a back-end to store that data, access other data and route everything appropriately.
 The back-end is like the Oz behind the curtain, it is the framework that allows an app to pass data around in response to the requests of the user.

 There are many types of back-end languages including Ruby, Java (no relation to JavaScript) and Python.
-Python is a language that is ubiquitous at Google and for good reason.
-Python has a shallow learning curve, it's syntax makes it readable and thus easy to reproduce, and Python is extremely powerful.
+Python is a language that is ubiquitous at Google and for good reason: it has has a shallow learning curve, it's syntax makes it readable and  easy to reproduce, and it is extremely powerful.

-Like JavaScript (an unlike HTML and CSS), Python is a scripting language - it is used to perform tasks.
+Like JavaScript (and unlike HTML and CSS), Python is a scripting language - it is used to perform tasks.
 Those tasks might be data modeling and forecasting, binding together the pieces of a game engine, or, as you'll be using it, running a web app.
 When we run Python, we don't run it through the browser, we run it directly on our machines.
+Since you've already spent a significant amount of time learning JavaScript, you'll see that Python (and almost any other programming language) is very similar in terms of the fundamentals: variables, functions, conditionals, iterations, etc. The big differences are syntactic - that is, in the *way* things are written as opposted to what those things actually are.
+Pay attention to the differences in JavaScript and Python syntax as you jump in to this unit!

 ##Python Interpreter vs Python Script